AT&T is a solid choice for nomads seeking cellular coverage to provide mobile internet on their journey.

-- Upfront costs are set by the vendor, and usually include the purchase of a SIM card and possibly a mobile hotspot device (Hotspot/MiFi).
-If they are including a MiFi device, make sure it is a current model so it supports all of AT&T's coverage.
+- Upfront costs are set by the vendor, and usually include the purchase of a SIM card and possibly a mobile hotspot device or router.
+If they are including a device, make sure it is a current model so it supports all of AT&T's coverage.
 Check our Gear Center for the current best options.

 - Monthly costs are also set by the vendor, based on current market demand.
-This is a month-to-month agreement, which gives you flexibility to discontinue service as needed.
-But remember, no-contract goes two ways - we have heard several reports of unexpected price increases by vendors.
+This is a month-to-month agreement, which gives you the flexibility to discontinue service as needed.
+But remember, no-contract goes two ways - vendors can change their pricing at anytime.

-- Prepaid vs Postpaid: Some plans may be corporate postpaid plans without caps or network management, but some cheaper lines may actually be prepaid tablet unlimited data plans that are subject to network management at 22GB.
+- Price Differences: Some plans may be corporate or consumer postpaid plans without caps or network management, but some cheaper lines may actually be prepaid unlimited data plans with lower priority on the towers.

 - Have a Back-Up Option: We highly recommend having an alternate way online if you rely on one of these plans.
 Remember, these plans can get shut down with little notice (for contract breach, your vendor not paying their bill, etc).

 Resellers may show 'out of stock' depending on current inventory and availability.
 And plans may actually come with data caps.
 Please be sure to read each vendor's fine print - and ask questions - before committing to purchasing a device or paying an up-front fee.

 This listing is no way an endorsement or vetting for any vendor and we do not provide reviews of individual providers (although our members are welcome to share in the comments below).
 Most plans will work.. until they don't.

 We have absolutely no affiliation with any reseller, none pay for their listing and we get no kickbacks for sign-ups.